Enas-Ijaabo/MapReduce/README.md

 -Output: nodes write their final results to one output file (which we will also assume to be a text file).

 Typically, available implementations of MapRedcue frameworks automate the entire workflow.
 Users only need to specify the input text file, the mapper function and the output function.
-In this project, The task is to build a MapReduce framework using plain Java.

 # Porject Description:
+In this project, The framework has three programs that are distributed on different nodes (machines):

+-The first program is the mainNode; it is the main program which starts the framework, read the inputs, and controls the rest of the nodes.
+The mainNode program should have one global replica, and should be created on a manger/master machine in the swarm.
+The main node has a GUI built using JavaFX.

-In this project, MapReduce framework is built using plain Java.  docker swarm as orchestration tool.Input: input text file, mapper function, reducer function, the number of mapper nodes and the number of reducer nodes.
+MainNode Input: input text file, mapper function, reducer function, the number of mapper nodes and the number of reducer nodes.

-Output: output text file, performance statistics file.
+MainNode Output: output text file.

+-The second program is the mapperNode program.
+Which is the program that that handles running a mapping function on a split of the text file.
+The number of mapper nodes is defined by the users as mentioned previously.
+The processes of creating the mapperNode replicas, sending information to them, receiving information from them, and destroying them are fully automated and controlled by the MainNode.
+And the orchestration of the replicas is handled by docker swarm.

+MapperNode Input: text file split, mapper function.

+MapperNode Output: Map of the keys and values.

+-The Third program is the reducerNode program.
+Which is the program that that handles running the reducing function on mappers outputs.
+The number of reducer nodes is defined by the users as mentioned previously.
+The processes of creating the reducerNode replicas, sending information to them, receiving information from them, and destroying them are fully automated and controlled by the MainNode.
+And the orchestration of the replicas is handled by docker swarm.

+reducerNode Input: Map of the keys and values, reducer function.

+reducerNode Output:  reduced Map of the keys and values.